SoCalPLS/SoCalPLS.github.io/index.md

 The SoCal Programming Languages and Systems Workshop is an informal gathering of programming languages and systems researchers in Southern California.

-This fall, we'll meet at the [University of California, Riverside][uci] on **Friday, September 22nd, 2017**.
+This fall, we'll meet at the [University of California, Riverside][ucr] on **Friday, September 22nd, 2017**.

 <img src="https://ucrtoday.ucr.edu/wp-content/uploads/2016/05/UCR_Aerial-0049-603x368.jpg">